 By default, the “Name” and the “Email” field are already added to the element.
-The "Email" field is naturally set as mandatory, because this is needed to sign the person up, but setting the rest of the fields is up to you.
+The "Email" field is naturally set as mandatory because this is needed to sign the person up, but setting the rest of the fields is up to you.

 You can edit any of the fields by clicking on the “Edit” option (pencil icon) next to it.
-This will open a drop down with the options you have for editing the field.
+This will open a drop-down with the options you have for editing the field.
 Let's take the "Name" field for example:

-You can set the "Name" field to be required as well, by checking the “Required” checkbox, or you can change its placeholder by deleting the current placeholder and replacing it with the one you want displayed.
+You can set the "Name" field to be required as well, by checking the “Required” checkbox, or you can change its placeholder by deleting the current placeholder and replacing it with the one you want to be displayed.